rosealexander/react-mui-workshop/README.md

 and check out the [Getting Started](https://reactjs.org/docs/getting-started.html) page for a quick overview.

 ### [Material UI](https://mui.com)
-MUI is a simple and customizable component library to build faster, beautiful, and more accessible React applications.
+"MUI is a simple and customizable component library to build faster, beautiful, and more accessible React applications".
 MUI components follow the [Material Design](https://material.io/design/introduction) system.

 ### Learn More
-- You can learn more about React and Material UI from the [React documentation](https://reactjs.org/) and [MUI v5 documentation](https://mui.com/getting-started/installation/).
+- You can learn more about React from the [React documentation](https://reactjs.org/) and [MUI v5 documentation](https://mui.com/getting-started/installation/).
 - To learn more about Material Design take a look at [material.io](https://material.io/design).
 > [continue to Part 1 - React + MUI template](https://github.com/rosealexander/react-mui-workshop/tree/part1)